-- AHS 102

-Medical Terminology

-3 SHC

-This course covers medical terms, including roots, prefixes and suffixes, with emphasis on spelling, definition and pronunciation.

-Prerequisite: RDG 100 or appropriate placement scores (3/0) - AHS 106 Cardiopulmonary Resuscitation 1 SHC This course provides a study of the principles of cardiopulmonary resuscitation (CPR), and the use of Automated External Defibrillators.
-(1/0) - AHS 107 Clinical Computations 2 SHC This course is a study of the principles and applications of computations used in the clinical setting.
+- AHS 102 Medical Terminology 3 SHC This course covers medical terms, including roots, prefixes and suffixes, with emphasis on spelling, definition and pronunciation.
+Prerequisite: RDG 100 or appropriate placement test scores (3/0) - AHS 106 Cardiopulmonary Resuscitation 1 SHC This course provides a study of the principles of cardiopulmonary resuscitation (CPR), and the use of Automated External Defibrillators.
+(1/0) - AHS 107Clinical Computations2 SHCThis course is a study of the principles and applications of computations used in the clinical setting.
 (2/0) - AHS 108Nutrition3 SHCThis course is a study of nutrition and diet therapy as related to health care.
-Prerequisite: RDG 100 or approriate placement scores.
-(3/0) - AHS 112Chemistry for Health Science4 SHCThis course provides a study of chemistry for allied health professions, including the properties and structure of matter, gas laws, acids, bases, salts and solutions.
-Prerequisite: MAT 102 (3/3) - AHS 116 Patient Care Relations 3 SHC
+Prerequisite: RDG 100 or approriate placement test scores.
+(3/0) - AHS 116 Patient Care Relations 3 SHC